AlexSantopaolo/Anytime-asymptotically-optimal-motion-planning-V-REP-/README.md

 sion of RRT* addresses this issue by quickly computing an initial sub-optimal solution and repeatedly improving it during the simultaneous execution.
 The proposed motion planning algorithm was thoroughly evaluated in several sce- narios of increasing complexity.
-We programmed this algorithm in C + + and we tested it on the mobile robot Y oubot which is available in the V-rep simulator.
+The algorithm is in C + + and simulation environment is V-Rep. The robot on which the algorithm is tested is YouBot.

-> For more detail open the [report](Report.pdf)
+> For more details open the [report](Report.pdf)